sonujose/angular-webpack-express/README.md

 **(Webpack, gulp, Sass)**

 It is a full stack project for AngularJS web application which objects is:
-- Organize all assets with gulp browserify and sass;
+- Organize all assets with webpack gulp and sass;
-- Provide easy to use extensibility with npm or bower package managers;
+- Provide easy to use extensibility with npm managers;
 - Create mockup server for your application;
 - Give the basic folders and modules structure of angular application;